Shiro291/Indiesaas/app_sumarry.md

 - **Authentication:** Implement user and admin authentication using **Better Auth UI**.
 This will provide pre-built, secure components for login, signup, and password management.
 - **Payments:** Integrate **Ipaymu** as the exclusive payment provider.
 Handle creating payment transactions, managing user redirects to the payment page, and processing callbacks to verify transaction status.
 - **File Uploads:** Use **UploadThing** for all file uploads, such as event images, attendee biodata, and parental consent documents.
 This provides a streamlined solution for file handling and storage.
-- **Emails:** Use **Resend** to send all transactional emails, including registration confirmations, payment receipts, and bulk messages to attendees.
+- **Emails:** Use **Nodemailer** to send all transactional emails, including registration confirmations, payment receipts, and bulk messages to attendees.
 - **Code Quality:** Configure and use **Biome** as the linter and formatter across the entire monorepo to maintain consistent and clean code.

 ---